-Asking for a promotion at work can make you feel vulnerable and uncomfortable.
-But it doesn’t have to be that way.
-Here're 6 steps you can take to get a promotion at work, even if you work from home.
+Asking for a promotion at work can make you feel uncomfortable, but it doesn’t have to be that way.
+Here are 6 steps you can take to get a promotion at work, even if you work from home.

 1. Find out if it’s the right time for the business